NickEU/market-data-service/README.md

 # market-data-service
-Crypto price and volume history service for the diploma project
+Crypto price and volume history service for the AMM charting service app